Food & Liquor II: The Great American Rap Album Pt. 1: Singles

 The album's first single, "Around My Way (Freedom Ain't Free)", was released on May 21, 2012, resulted in a fury of debate over the song's production.
 "Around My Way" is based around a sample that was also utilized in the Pete Rock & CL Smooth song "They Reminisce Over You (T.R.O.Y.)", a track that has evolved into a hip-hop staple since its 1992 release.
 Pete Rock himself, via his Twitter account, expressed intense displeasure at the song's producers for choosing "T.R.O.Y." as the backing sample, but soon afterward apologized for the outburst.
 According to an exasperated Lupe Fiasco, he and the label had reached out to Rock several months beforehand for his approval on using the original instrumental, which eventually had to be intricately replicated by B-Side and DJ Simonsayz; the "T.R.O.Y." song itself sampled work from Tom Scott as well, which further complicated the legalities behind sample clearances.
 In another statement from Pete Rock, he admitted the truth behind what Lupe had revealed, but also reiterated his interest in having been more directly involved with the production of "Around My Way".
 The situation between Fiasco and Pete Rock is still reportedly rocky, and the two have yet to come to terms.

 The album's second single, "Bitch Bad", was released on June 26, 2012.
 The song discusses the misuse of the word "bitch" in hip-hop songs and the negative effects it has in shaping the mindsets of children.

 The album's third single, "Go to Sleep", the initial track was released back in 2010 and the track was formally released as the third single on July 2, 2012.

 The album's fourth single, "Lamborghini Angels", was released on August 14, 2012.
 He issued a warning to the fans due to the religious content of the song.

-The album's fifth single, "Battle Scars" with Australian singer-songwriter Guy Sebastian, originally on Sebastian's seventh album Armageddon, but Lupe Fiasco announced that the track will also serve as a single for the album.
+The album's fifth single, "Battle Scars" with Australian singer-songwriter Guy Sebastian, originally on Sebastian's seventh album Armageddon, but Fiasco announced that the track would also serve as a single for his own album, but not on the Australian version of the album.